 By design, each cluster in CITRUS will be split into two child clusters until the most granular clustering is achieved (as determined by the user-specified Minimum Cluster Size for the run).
 As mentioned above, each parent cluster contains the events that are in its children and its children's children, and so on.
 The cells in each parent cluster are split into two child clusters that are displayed on the tree graph.
 As the tree progresses, however, CITRUS clusters with only one child are commonly displayed.
 Parent clusters with only one child displayed occur when one of the two child clusters that would have been displayed has a number of events (across all of the samples) smaller than the Minimum Cluster Size set before the run.
 In this case, where only one child of a parent is displayed, the child that is not displayed is also not used in the model building and analysis.
 Thus, the Minimum Cluster Size set by the user determines how granular the clustering gets.

-Using a higher Minimum Cluster Size improves the statistical power of the model, since a larger number of clusters would mean that the model has to do and correct for more statistical tests.
+Using a higher Minimum Cluster Size leads to a lower number of clusters which reduce the number of performed tests and improves the statistical power of the model.
+Since a large number of clusters would mean that the model has to do and correct for more statistical tests.
 However, if you are interested in rare cell populations and they are not shown at the end of your CITRUS trees, you may want to consider decreasing the Minimum Cluster Size.

 The number displayed on each cluster is an identifier.
 The identifier will show up in other places within the results and can be used to export the cluster to an FCS file for downstream analysis.
 The number displayed on the origin parent cluster corresponds to the number of events in the analysis minus 1.